 As a merchant, you know that the entire e-commerce process consists of details—purchasing goods, keeping track of it, selling it, shipping it, and answering customer inquiries.
 The list is extensive.
 Here are a few tips that can help ensure a smooth credit card processing experience.

 Chargebacks are one of the easiest ways to lose your merchant account.
 We have written several blog posts regarding chargeback prevention tips—from prevention for MOTO merchants to using online transaction receipts.
-So, to sum it up, reducing chargebacks and disputing those that do occur are paramount in order to process credit cards online without interruptions.
+Reducing chargebacks and disputing those that do occur are paramount for credit card processing online without interruption.